The original Clough farm was developed in the late 1800s.

 “We are part of the pecan growers’ culture.
 We know it and we understand it,” said Andy Clough.

-Andy Clough is known worldwide among his peers throughout the industry.
-He has developed 4 of his own varieties of pecans, including two patented varieties, the ‘Excel’ and the ‘Eclipse.’
+Andy Clough was known worldwide among his peers throughout the industry.
+He developed four of his own varieties of pecans, including two patented varieties, the ‘Excel’ and the ‘Eclipse.’
 Delegations from around the world have traveled to the Clough farm to glean from the expert knowledge of the Cloughs.
 In 2016, Andy won a lifetime achievement award from the Georgia Pecan Growers Association.
 That same year he was also honored with the title of “Farmer of the Year.”

 The entire pecan industry has been changed worldwide by the sought-after Clough patented ‘Excel’ and ‘Eclipse’ varieties that Andy Clough developed.